xicato/xig-documentation/api_doc.md

   Current as of 2017-11-21.

 ----
 **Set Device Network**
 ----
+**Change Status:** No API call changes made in V1.7.0.

-  Sets the scene configuration for a given device.
+  Sets the secure network for a given device.

 * **URLs**